EdidiongEsu/portfolio/README.md

 ### [Similarity between Genres by analyzing blurbs using Natural Language Processing](https://github.com/EdidiongEsu/genre_NLP)
 I analyzed blurbs of over a million words to check for similarity between genres.
-I ascertained if blurbs are avid representation of whole books by tokenizing all blurbs to check for most common words in all genres.
+A blurb is a short (usually about 200 words) description of a book  usually written for promotional purposes.
+I ascertained if blurbs are avid representations of whole books.
 Deductions were made from this analysis which corelated with my initial assumptions.
+The data used in this repository was scraped from Africa's most popular e-store by my [webcrawler](https://github.com/EdidiongEsu/okadabooks_scraper).
 I choose 4 categories out of the 22 categories in my data.
-This data was scraped from Africa's most popular e-store by my [webcrawler](https://github.com/EdidiongEsu/okadabooks_scraper).
 Jaccard similarity was used to calculate the similarity metric by comparing word types across genres and the visulization was done with a donut plot.

  [](https://github.com/EdidiongEsu/portfolio/blob/master/img/jaccardPlot.jpg)